Pueblo IV period: Spanish colonization

-An upsurge in the lifestyle of the Rio Grande valley residents in the beginning of the Pueblo IV Period was tempered by the 16th century Spanish colonization of the Americas which extended north into New Mexico.
-Don Juan de Oñate, the colonial governor of the New Spain province of New Mexico, led 400 soldiers and farmers in 1598 to establish settlements into the Rio Grande valley area.
+An upsurge in the lifestyle of the Rio Grande valley residents in the beginning of the Pueblo IV period was tempered by the 16th century Spanish colonization of the Americas which extended north into New Mexico.
+Juan de Oñate, the colonial governor of New Mexico in New Spain, led 400 soldiers and farmers in 1598 to establish settlements into the Rio Grande valley area.